leobezerra/academia/docs/index.md

 These papers comprise the contributions of the data science projects and MSc+MPhil theses I (co-)supervised in partnership with public and private institutions.
 The relevance of these papers is evidenced by the socially relevant scenarios they address.
-In detail, the first paper addresses is a collaboration with Neoenergia, the Brazilian subsidiary of the Spanish multinational utility company Iberdrola.
+In detail, the first paper results from a collaboration with Neoenergia, the Brazilian subsidiary of the Spanish multinational utility company Iberdrola.
 In turn, the second paper focuses on the
 Brazilian Federal Network of Vocational, Scientific and Technological